-The soluble fiber contained in psyllium has a number of potential uses, with the most common role as a bulk-forming laxative.
+The soluble fiber contained in psyllium has some potential uses, with the most common role as a bulk-forming laxative.
 It is also used to lower cholesterol and treat intestinal problems.

 Subjects treated with either 5 grams of psyllium twice daily, for two weeks, or 100 mg of docusate sodium (a pharmaceutical laxative), twice daily for two weeks.
 Patient stools were collected and assessed.